poppin554/tickerflow/README.md

 #  Tickerflow

-Tickerflow is a data engineering project that ingests live stock market data, stores portfolio holdings, and calculates near real-time profit and loss (PnL) metrics.
+Tickerflow is a project that ingests live stock market data, stores portfolio holdings, and calculates near real-time profit and loss (PnL) metrics.
 Built with Python, PostgreSQL, and automated data pipelines, the project demonstrates data ingestion, transformation, database management, and analytics workflows.

 ## Getting Started